-Drivers who have been convicted of a DUI or DWI offense will be required to attend local DMV approved DUI school and alcohol classes as set by the court.
+Drivers who have been convicted of a DUI, DWI offense will be required to attend local DMV approved DUI school and alcohol classes as set by the court.
 This happens along with having to attend possible drug and alcohol rehabilitation counseling sessions as well.
 Since every driver’s DUI case situation has different circumstances, it still may be possible identifying ways how to get out of DUI classes for some people after an arrest review.

 When researching where to take DUI classes near me, or DUI first offender program near me, it is important knowing in certain cases that completing these hours can reduce the period of license suspension.
 Studies show positive results as well, in that attending this class should help to decrease the risk of repeat offense from taking place in the future.